Minecraft Gamerules Guide - All Game Rules Explained

 Crafting Rules

-These settings adjust the recipe system and crafting progression.
+These parameters adjust the recipe system and crafting progression.

 doLimitedCrafting